 East of Pacific Heights is a little shopping street called Polk, which then spills into the various neighborhoods of downtown.
 Russian Hill looks like something you've seen in a movie and is most famous for Lombard Street, the windy brick road you've probably seen photos of.
 Nob Hill is like its dressed-up sibling, boasting incredibly steep hills and an opulent Old World charm.

 Then comes North Beach, the Little Italy of San Francisco.
-Though it's a cliché tourist spot, you can't miss the romantic views from Coit Tower.
+Though it's touristy, you can't miss the romantic views from Coit Tower.
 City Lights bookstore is also a must-see for any bookworm, history buff, or die-hard San Franciscan.
-Another downtown neighborhood is Chinatown, which is incredibly busy and rich with culture, authentic dining, and photogenic side streets.
+Another downtown neighborhood is Chinatown, which is incredibly busy and rich with culture, traditional dining, and photogenic side streets.

 SoMa and Embarcadero

-You should definitely visit the Ferry Building while you're in San Francisco.
-Right along the water in the Embarcadero area, it's reminiscent of an old-fashioned marketplace with high-end gourmet food stalls and restaurants.
+The Ferry Building is a must-stop while you're in San Francisco.
+Find it right along the water in the Embarcadero area; it's reminiscent of an old-fashioned marketplace with high-end gourmet food stalls and restaurants.
 It also hosts a farmers market every Saturday, with the Bay Bridge as its backdrop.
 Further east and south, you'll reach SoMa, which is full of new developments and hip, high-end high-rises.
-You'll also find a ton of cultural spots to visit here, like the Contemporary Jewish Museum, Yerba Buena Gardens, Museum of the African Diaspora, the SFMOMA, and the ballpark stadium since this neighborhood is one of the largest in the city.
-Marlowe is one of our favorite restaurants in a quieter part of the area.
+You'll also find a ton of cultural spots to visit here, and, as one of the largest neighborhoods in the city, find the Contemporary Jewish Museum, Yerba Buena Gardens, Museum of the African Diaspora, the SFMOMA, and the ballpark stadium.
+To eat, we suggest Marlowe, one of our favorite restaurants in a quieter part of the area.